-- -prefix=<patch> This option is meant to allow you to direct where the architecture independent files should be placed.
+-prefix=<patch> This option is meant to allow you to direct where the architecture independent files should be placed.
 However, we find this a somewhat vague concept, and so we have not implemented this option other than to use any explicit prefix that you may define.
 If you do not explicitly specify a prefix, Bacula's configure routine will not use the default value that ./configure -help prints.
 As a consequence, we suggest that you avoid it.
-We have provided options that allow you to explicitly specify the directories for each of the major categories of installation files. - -sbindir= binary-path> Defines where the Bacula binary (executable) files will be placed during a make install command. - -sysconfdir=<config-path> Defines where the Bacula configuration files should be placed during a make install command.
-Note, for security reasons, this directory should be unique to Bacula and not read/writable by any other user/group than Bacula is running under. - -mandir=<path> Note, as of Bacula version 1.39.14, the meaning of any path specified on this option is change from prior versions.
+We have provided options that allow you to explicitly specify the directories for each of the major categories of installation files.

+- -sbindir= binary-path> Defines where the Bacula binary (executable) files will be placed during a make install command. - -sysconfdir=<config-path> Defines where the Bacula configuration files should be placed during a make install command.
+Note, for security reasons, this directory should be unique to Bacula and not read/writable by any other user/group than Bacula is running under. - Please note that Bacula attempts to make the configuration directory secure by doing an: chmod 770 <sysconfdir> So, if you make sysconfdir point to a global directory such as /usr/local/etc, the modes for that directory will be restricted, and this may affect other programs that are installed there.
+We strongly recommend that you set sysconfdir to /opt/bacula/etc so that the directory for all Bacula configuration files is unique to Bacula and used only by Bacula. - -mandir=<path> Note, as of Bacula version 1.39.14, the meaning of any path specified on this option is change from prior versions.
 It now specifies the top level man directory.
 Previously the mandir specified the full path to where you wanted the man files installed.
 The man files will be installed in gzip'ed format under mandir/man1 and mandir/man8 as appropriate.
 For the install to succeed you must have gzip installed on your system. - By default, Bacula will install the Unix man pages in /usr/share/man/man1 and /usr/share/man/man8.
 If you wish the man page to be installed in a different location, use this option to specify the path.
 Note, the main HTML and PDF Bacula documents are in a separate tar file that is not part of the source distribution. - -datadir=<path> If you translate Bacula or parts of Bacula into a different language you may specify the location of the po files using the -datadir option.
 You must manually install any po files as Bacula does not (yet) automatically do so.